The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 U. Do you remember what the air is like in the forest?

-D. The air in the forest is clean.
+D. There is clean air in the forest.

 U. Do you like to be in the forest?
 Why?

-D. The forest is beautiful, interesting, many different plants, animals, birds sing.
+D. The forest is beautiful, interesting, there are many different plants, animals, birds singing.

-U. The forest is very important for nature and man.
-Fresh air in the forest.
-The beauty of the forests inspired poets, artists and musicians to create wonderful works of art, for example, the composer P.I.
+U. The forest is very important for nature and people.
+The forest is clean Fresh air.
+The beauty of forests inspired poets, artists and musicians to create wonderful works of art, for example, composer P.I.
 Tchaikovsky, artist I.I.
-Shishkin.
+Shishkina.
 Admire reproductions of forest landscapes painted by Ivan Shishkin.

-Showing the second slide of the presentation "Forest and Man" I.I.
+Showing slide II of the presentation “Forest and Man” by I.I.
 Shishkin.

 Mini quiz.

-U. Remember what works read in the lessons of literary reading, these lines, and who is their author?
-(Three students read excerpts from poems by heart):
+U. Remember which works you read in class? literary reading, these lines, and who is their author?
+(Three students recite excerpts from poems by heart):

 Your farewell beauty is pleasant to me -